NebularFX/configure-ad/README.md

 <img src="https://i.imgur.com/SxZFeHV.png" height="60%" width="60%" alt="Root Domain Name"/>
 </p>
 <p>
-In order to finish installing AD, we need to click on promote server to domain controller and then add a new forest where you will set your desired domain name.
+In order to finish installing AD, we need to click on "Promote server to domain controller" and then add a new forest where you will set your desired domain name.
 </p>
 <br />